Combinatorial properties of Nil-Bohr sets: Polynomial maps

 We are fundamentally interested not in maps $\poly(\cFe \to G_\bullet)$, but rather in their projections onto $G/\Gamma$, where $\Gamma$ is a discrete cocompact subgroup.
 In order for such maps to be well behaved, we need to assume that $G_\bullet$ is compatible with $\Gamma$.
 We will say that $G_\bullet$ is \emph{$\Gamma$-rational} if for any $i$ the discrete subgroup $\Gamma_i := G_i \cap \Gamma$ is cocompact.
-It was shown by Malcev that the lower central series is $\Gamma$-rational with respect to any choice of $\Gamma$, under the additional assumption that $G$ is simply connected (which we take to mean in particular connected).
-For the sake of brevity, if $G_\bullet$ is a Lie filtration of length $d$ and $\Gamma$ is a discrete cocompact subgroup of $G = G_0$ such that $G_\bullet$ is $\Gamma$-rational, we will say that $G_\bullet/\Gamma$ is a $d$-step nilmanifold.
+It was shown by Mal'cev \cite{Malcev1951} that the lower central series is $\Gamma$-rational with respect to any choice of $\Gamma$, under the additional assumption that $G$ is simply connected.

 \begin{definition} Let $\cA$ and $G_{\bullet}$ be as in Definition \ref{def:poly(A->G)}, and let $\Gamma$ be cocompact discrete subgroup of $G$ such that $G_\bullet$ is $\Gamma$-rational.
-Then a map $\bar{g} \colon \cA \to G/\Gamma$ is declared to be polynomial (with respect to $G_\bullet$) if and only if $\bar{g}$ takes the form $\bar{g} = g \circ \pi$ where $g \in \poly(\cA \to G)$ and $\pi\colon G \to G/\Gamma$ is the standard projection $g \mapsto g \Gamma$.
+Then a map $\bar{g} \colon \cA \to G/\Gamma$ is declared to be polynomial (with respect to $G_\bullet$) if and only if $\bar{g}$ takes the form $\bar{g} = g \circ \pi$ where $g \in \poly(\cA \to G_\bullet)$ and $\pi\colon G \to G/\Gamma$ is the standard projection $h \mapsto h \Gamma$.
 The set of all such polynomial maps is denoted by $\poly(\cA \to G_{\bullet}/\Gamma)$. \end{definition}

-We endow $\poly(\cA \to G_{\bullet}/\Gamma)$ with the topology of pointwise convergence.
-A crucial advantage of working with polynomial maps onto a nilmanifold is the following compactness property, whose proof we defer.
+It will be often be convenient to assume that the groups $G_i$ are simply connected (see Section \ref{sec:DEF:Connected}).
+For the sake of brevity, if $G_\bullet$ is a Lie prefiltration of length $d$ where each $G_i$ is simply connected, and $\Gamma$ is a discrete cocompact subgroup of $G = G_0$ such that $G_\bullet$ is $\Gamma$-rational, we will say that $G_\bullet/\Gamma$ is a $d$-step nilmanifold.

+\begin{remark} While we restrict to the simply connected case, most of the statements will remain true also in the general case of not necessarily connected and not necessarily simply connected groups, possibly after minor modifications. \end{remark}